atticuston/Macro-Recorder/README.md

 Unhide Actions

-    What it does: Shows hidden actions again so you can see them.
+    What it does: Shows hidden actions again so you can see them duh.

 **Thanks to Chatgpt for making my code not look like it came straight out of shreks insides it made it actually readable and probably fixed some errors and changed names of my lazy variables so it's easy to understand.**